NinjagoJaden1/FoodBankAnalysis/README.md

 ---

 ## 6. The Modern Crisis

+### What Question does this answer?
-**Strategic Question**: "Is this normal?"
+"Is this normal?"

-**The Insight**: No. We are living in a historic outlier event.
-Current participation levels dwarf the 1970s and 80s.
+### Why it Helps
+It proves urgency to donors and government.
+It shows that the current crisis is a historic outlier, not "business as usual."

+### How to Read this Visualization
+*   **X-Axis**: A 50-year timeline (1970s - Present).
+*   **Blue Area**: The volume of people needing help.
+*   **The Wall**: The massive surge on the far right shows the unprecedented scale of today's hunger.

 ### The Visualization
 ![Modern Crisis](Contra_Costa/png/modern_crisis_history.png)

-### The Strategy
-*   **Action**: Use this as the "Cover Page" for any Federal Grant application.
-It visually proves that the current system is under unprecedented stress.

 ### The Code Logic
-We simply plotted the raw participation numbers from 1969 to 2024.
-The visual impact comes from using `fill_between` to make the area look "heavy" and overwhelming.
+We plot raw numbers from 1969-2024 and use `fill_between` to make the area look "heavy" and overwhelming.
 ```python
 plt.fill_between(df['Year'], df['Participants'], color='skyblue')
 # This creates the "Wall of Water" effect